TimVincii/Terrastorage/README.md

 * **Loot All** - Transfers all items from storage to the player's inventory.
 * **Deposit All** - Transfers all items from the player's inventory to storage.

-ℹ️ Items are first stacked with existing ones in the opposite inventory before being moved to an empty slot.
+⏺️ Items are first stacked with existing ones in the opposite inventory before being moved to an empty slot.

 ---